openstack-k8s-operators/openstack-must-gather/README.md

 This is the list of available environmental variables:

+- `CONCURRENCY`: Must gather runs many operations, so to speed things up we run them in parallel with a concurrency of 5 by default.
+Users can change this environmental variable to adjust to its needs.
 - `SOS_SERVICES`: Comma separated list of services to gather SOS reports from.
   Empty string skips sos report gathering.
 Eg: `cinder,glance`.
 Defaults to all of them.